The Exposure Triangle Explained: Aperture, Shutter Speed & ISO for Landscape Photography

 - Slow Shutter Speed (e.g., 1/2s or slower): Blurs motion, creating an artistic effect.
 A long exposure time means the shutter remains open for a longer period, allowing more light and creating motion blur.
 This is the technique used to render waterfalls as silky ribbons, flatten tumultuous seas, or streak clouds across the sky.
 Using extended exposures almost always necessitates a sturdy tripod to prevent camera shake.

 Taking many images with slight variations in exposure time allows you to choose the best motion effect for your scene, helping you achieve the desired look and depth in your composition.
+Each press of the shutter button records the scene for exactly the duration you've dialed in.

 ISO: Managing Light Sensitivity and Image Noise